Lewis and Clark Expedition: Departure

 The Corps of Discovery departed from Camp Dubois (Camp Wood) at 4 pm on May 14, 1804.
-Under Clark's command, they traveled up the Missouri River in their keelboat and two pirogues to St. Charles, Missouri where Lewis joined them six days later.
+Under Clark's command, they traveled up the Missouri River in their keelboat and two pirogues to St. Charles, Missouri, where Lewis joined them six days later.
 The expedition set out the next afternoon, May 21.
-While accounts vary, it is believed the Corps had as many as 45 members, including the officers, enlisted military personnel, civilian volunteers, and Clark's African-American slave York.
+While accounts vary, it is believed the Corps had as many as 45 members, including the officers, enlisted military personnel, civilian volunteers, and York, an African American man enslaved by Clark.

 From St. Charles, the expedition followed the Missouri through what is now Kansas City, Missouri, and Omaha, Nebraska.
 On August 20, 1804, Sergeant Charles Floyd died, apparently from acute appendicitis.
 He had been among the first to sign up with the Corps of Discovery and was the only member to die during the expedition.
 He was buried at a bluff by the river, now named after him, in what is now Sioux City, Iowa.
 His burial site was marked with a cedar post on which was inscribed his name and day of death.
 1 mi up the river, the expedition camped at a small river which they named Floyd's River.
-During the final week of August, Lewis and Clark reached the edge of the Great Plains, a place abounding with elk, deer, bison, and beavers.
+During the final week of August, Lewis and Clark reached the edge of the Great Plains, a place abounding with elk, deer, bison, pronghorn, and beavers.

-The Lewis and Clark Expedition established relations with two dozen Native American nations, without whose help the expedition would have risked starvation during the harsh winters or become hopelessly lost in the vast ranges of the Rocky Mountains.
+The Lewis and Clark Expedition established relations with two dozen Native American nations, without whose help the group would have risked starvation during the harsh winters and/or become hopelessly lost in the vast ranges of the Rocky Mountains.

-The Americans and the Lakota nation (whom the Americans called Sioux or "Teton-wan Sioux") had problems when they met, and there was a concern the two sides might fight.
+The Americans and the Lakota nation (whom the Americans called Sioux or "Teton-wan Sioux") had problems when they met, and there was a concern the two sides might clash.
 According to Harry W. Fritz, "All earlier Missouri River travelers had warned of this powerful and aggressive tribe, determined to block free trade on the river. ...
 The Sioux were also expecting a retaliatory raid from the Omaha tribe, to the south.
 A recent Sioux raid had killed 75 Omaha men, burned 40 lodges, and taken four dozen prisoners."
 The expedition held talks with the Lakota near the confluence of the Missouri and Bad Rivers in what is now Fort Pierre, South Dakota.